Jerry Stiller, the Genius Who Played ‘Seinfeld’’s Frank Costanza, Has Died at 92

 After Seinfeld ended in 1998, Stiller went on to play another grumpy father named Arthur Spooner on the The King of Queens from 1998 to 2007.

-Ben Stiller, announced his father’s death from natural causes on Twitter.
+Zoolander and There’s Something About Mary star Ben Stiller announced his father’s death from natural causes on Twitter.
 “I’m sad to say that my father, Jerry Stiller, passed away from natural causes.
 He was a great dad and grandfather, and the most dedicated husband to Anne for about 62 years.
 He will be greatly missed.
 Love you Dad.”